grantferowich/Gymnasium/outco/bitManipulation/bitManipulationByHand.md

 Trick 1: The shortcut for doubling a bit number is to shift the bits left by 1 position.

-On #10, multiplying by 0100 is the same as multiply by 4, which is the same as << 2.
+On #10, multiplying by 0100 is the same as multiplying by 4, which is the same as << 2.

 Trick #2: Multiplying by 0100 is the same as shifting the bits left by 2 spots.

 ## Bitwise notation
 1. >> == shift right
 2. << == shift left